 It is the media’s responsibility to ensure that reporting does not contribute to this harm, or to the harm experienced by survivors, their families and communities.

-When reporting on violence experienced by Aboriginal and Torres Strait Islander women:
+When reporting on violence experienced by Aboriginal and Torres Strait Islander women and their children: